ImyvmCircle/WorldGeo-CommuntiyAddon/README.md

 The mechanics of voting grants members of a realm community the ability to participate in the governance of their community, and operate themselves even without an active owner.

+#### Administration

+From the administration standpoint, a community is endowed with various capabilities, ranging from managing its members to regulating its region.

 ## Acknowledgements

 Were it not for the support of IMYVM fellows and players, this project would not have been possible.